quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 However, the IHD method suffers a handful of drawbacks when compared to QTL mapping.
 Popular QTL mapping methods (such as R/qtl2 [@PMID:30591514]) use linear models to test associations between genotypes and phenotypes, enabling the inclusion of additive and interactive covariates, as well as kinship matrices, in QTL scans.
 Although we have included simple methods to account for inter-sample relatedness in the IHD approach, they are not as robust or flexible as similar methods in QTL mapping software.
-Additionally, the IHD method assumes that mutator alleles affect a subset of $k$-mer mutation types, rather than all mutation types equally.
+Additionally, the IHD method assumes that mutator alleles affect a subset of $k$-mer mutation types.
 If a mutator allele increased the rates of all mutation types equally on haplotypes that carried it, IHD would be unable to detect it.